I have worked as an art department assistant and taught myself how to make basic props and models during my time making my own stop motion films.

 Mattresses (6:1 scale)

-The mattresses for the stop motion thriller ‘Mattricide’ needed to ‘walk’ in many different ways.
+The mattresses for the stop motion thriller ‘Mattricide’ needed to ‘walk’.

-I created an aluminium wire frame armature covered in foam.
-I padded out with more foam and covered in a cotton fabric.
+I created an aluminium wire frame armature inside foam and covered in a cotton fabric.
 The ‘dimples’ were created by sewing in tiny buttons.

 Benches (6:1 scale)

 These benches were made with 3D printed frames and solid cedar struts.